The Investigation of Plant Form

 Continuum morphology also freed itself from the constraints of Aristotelian either/or logic that is still taken for granted to a great extent in science and society.
 The logic of continuum morphology is fuzzy logic, or at least a more-or-less logic instead of or in addition to either/or logic.

-The Importance of Questions - In a sense, questions seem more important or more fundamental than answers because the questions we ask determine to a great extent the kind of answers we obtain.
+In a sense, questions seem more important or more fundamental than answers because the questions we ask determine to a great extent the kind of answers we obtain.
 If we ask an either/or question as it is typical for mainstream plant morphology and much thinking in science and society, the answer, if any, is in terms of a category.
 For typical structures, this kind of question seems appropriate.
 However, if we ask an either/or question for an intermediate structure, we cannot find a satisfactory answer because the question seems inappropriate in this particular situation.
 Therefore, before asking a question, one has to examine whether it appears appropriate.